I THINK THIS STUFF REALLY MATTERS

 Times Roman reads quite small, and can come across as a little anonymous – particularly if the margins of the page are very narrow.

-My preferences is for wide margins creating a narrow plunging column of text down the middle of the page.
+My taste is for wide margins creating a narrow plunging column of text down the middle of the page.

 If you are writing non-genre fiction, what I’d suggest you do is find the book you most enjoy reading, in terms of the way it looks on the page, and try to copy that exactly.

-If you are writing genre fiction, what I’d suggest you do is find the novel that is most similar to the kind of writing you’re doing and then try to make your text look exactly like its text.
+If you are writing genre fiction, what I’d suggest you do is find the novel that is most similar to the kind of writing you’re doing and then try to make your text look exactly like what you’re reading.

 If it’s a thriller, it will have bigger type, wider margins and fewer lines per page.
 If it’s a literary novel, smaller type, narrower margins (often) and more lines per page.